The limit and boundary characteristic classes in Borel-Moore motivic homology: Relation with the pro-CSM class

 \section{Relation with the pro-CSM class}

-Recall Aluffi's construction of the (zero-dimensional part of the) pro-CSM class: \begin{theorem}[\textrm{\cite[Prop.
-4.3]{Alu}}] Assume that $k$ is a perfect field which satisfies resolution of singularities.
-Then there is a unique way to associate a class $\widehat{c}^{SM}(X)\in\widehat{CH}_*(X)$ for every $k$-scheme $X$, such that \begin{enumerate} \item (Additivity for stratifications) If $X$ has a finite stratification into locally closed subschemes $X=\cup_{i=1}^nU_i$, with each $U_i$ smooth and irreducible, then we have
+In this section, unless otherwise mentioned, we focus on the case $\mathbb{E}=\mathbf{H}_{}\mathbb{Z}$.
+Recall Aluffi's construction of the pro-CSM class: \begin{theorem}[\textrm{\cite[Prop.
+4.3]{Alu}}] Assume that $k$ is a perfect field which satisfies resolution of singularities by weak factorizations (as in \cite[Thm.
+0.1.1]{AKMW}, which is stronger than embedded resolution of singularities in the sense of~\ref{num:RS}).
+Then there is a unique way to associate a class $lC^{SM}_*(X)\in lCH_*(X)$ for every $k$-scheme $X$, such that \begin{enumerate} \item (Additivity for stratifications) If $X$ has a finite stratification into locally closed subschemes $X=\cup_{i=1}^nU_i$, with each $U_i$ smooth and irreducible, then we have